ismasan/ismaelcelis.com/content/posts/2-railway-oriented-ruby-result-metadata.md

 result.context[:country_facets] # => { "US" => 10, "UK" => 5, ... }
 ```

-I'll rely on `input`, `errors` and `context` throughout the series to show how to build complex pipelines that can handle a variety of use cases.
+I'll rely on `params`, `errors` and `context` throughout the series to show how to build complex pipelines that can handle a variety of use cases.